Kong/docs.konghq.com/app/docs/0.1.1beta-2/about/what.md

 Kong is a scalable, open source **API Layer** *(also known as a API Gateway, or API Middleware)*.
 Kong runs in front of any RESTful API and is extended through [Plugins](/docs/{{page.kong_version}}/about/plugins), which provide [extra functionalities and services](/plugins) beyond the core platform.

+Mashape, the worlds largest API marketplace, over the past several years has been powered by Kong.
+Delivering reliable and secure service to the 140,000 active developers in the Mashape community.

 * **Scalable**: Kong easily scales horizontally by simply adding more machines, meaning your platform can handle virtually any load while keeping latency low.

 * **Modular**: Kong can be extended by adding new plugins, which are easily configured through an internal RESTful API.